Keep scrolling to learn more about their sustainability efforts.

 Premium denim, that also does good.
 Meet DL1961, the brand that was founded with a mission to do things differently.
 From the start, they focused on improving the manufacturing process and materials of their denim—like using just 8 gallons of water to make a pair of jeans (while other manufacturers use an average of 1,500 per pair) or sourcing organic cotton that was grown without using harmful chemicals, insecticides, fertilizers or pesticides.
 To create their wide range of denim washes, the brand utilizes a clean indigo dye solution that minimizes water waste and odor pollution, resulting in a safer workplace.

 Namaste, sustainability.
 Aside from making yoga clothes that you’ll want to do everything in, Beyond Yoga is committed to making sustainable products for your workouts.
-Their supersoft fabric is frequently made from earth-friendly textiles such as Modal, Tencel, recycled nylons and organic pima cotton—all while using up to 80% less water in their manufacturing process.
+Their supersoft fabric is frequently made from earth-friendly textiles such as Modal, Tencel, recycled nylons and organic pima cotton—all while using less water in their manufacturing process.
 Most notably, their Compression Lux fabric is made from recycled fishing nets or fibers made from eucalyptus trees (essential oils, anyone?).
-All of their partners in the manufacturing and sourcing processes are WRAP certified, which ensures that their manufacturing facilities are supportive of a safe, lawful, humane and ethical environment for workers and 95% of their clothing is manufactured in Los Angeles, California.
+All of their partners in the manufacturing process are WRAP certified, which ensures that their manufacturing facilities are supportive of a safe, lawful, humane and ethical environment for workers and 95% of their clothing is manufactured in Los Angeles, California.

 Tell your Stylist the Earth-friendly brands you want to see in your next Fix!